 WordPress is not the only platform that works well with SEO

 A lot of WordPress developers claim that only WordPress works well with SEO.
 This may have been true 5 years ago, but it simply is not true anymore.
 Just about any web platform works well with SEO, and that is because Google prioritizes quality design, good blog posts, and helpful information higher than any sneaky tricks or techniques.
 Don't let a WordPress developer convince you otherwise.
-SEO is about good, quality blog posting and content creation.
+SEO is about good, quality blog posting and content creation - it's no longer about sneaky, weird coding hacks that only developers can figure out.

 It's just bad for small business